 The Service is concerned about possible impacts to endangered species and migratory birds.
 Cuyahoga Valley National Park is located within the Cuyahoga River Lower Important Bird Area (IBA) and portions of the Hopewell Culture National Historical Park are located within the Scioto River Lower IBA.
 These areas are important for bird migration and breeding.
 Potential impacts to bird species should be evaluated before widespread spraying of herbicides is initiated.
 Stump treatment, basal bark treatment, hack and squirt, and injection are preferable to foliar sprays.
-For foliar treatments we recommend spot application with a spray bottle or backpack applicator instead of boom application from a vehicle, airplane or helicopter.
-The targeted application will minimize the potential contact, birds may have with pesticides.
+For foliar treatments we recommend spot application with a spray bottle or backpack application will minimize the potential contact, birds may have with pesticides.
 If mowing will be used as a management technique we recommend that it occur before March 1 or after July 15 to avoid seasons when ground-nesting birds are breeding.

-The proposed project lies within the range of the Kirtland's warbler (Dendrolea kirtlandil), a federally listed endangered species.
+The proposed project lies within the range of the Kirtland's warbler (Dendroica kirtlandil), a federally listed endangered species.
 The Kirtland's warbler is a small blue-gray songbird with a bright yellow breast.
 This species migrates through Ohio in the spring and fall, traveling between its breeding grounds in Michigan, Wisconsin, and Ontario and its wintering grounds in the Bahamas.
 During migration, individual birds usually forage in low vegetation and stay in one area for a few days.
 This species has been documented north of the Cuyahoga Valley National Park.
 Precautions should be taken to avoid impacting this species in the spring from late April through May and from late August to early October.